realworldocaml/book/en/maps-and-hashtables.md

 val rev_map : (string, int, Reverse.comparator) Map.t = <abstr>
 ```

-And by using `Map.min_elt`, which returns the key and value for the
+`Map.min_elt` returns the key and value for the smallest key in the
-smallest key in the map, we can see that these two maps indeed do use
+map, which lets us see that the two maps we created do indeed use
 different comparison fucntions.

 ```ocaml